How photogenic is your business?

 04. Reflection of Your Brand Essence

-To give another perspective on the examples discussed in the previous point, you may be a fashion brand aspiring to become leaders in new designs.
+To give another perspective on the examples discussed in the previous point, you may be a fashion brand aspiring to become a leader in new designs.
 Or you may want to be the leading affordable apparel brand.

 After all, an image is also an opportunity to start a conversation with users.
 And you do not want to take it very casually without having any specific routes in mind.